LAZAROSGKOVAS/LAZAROSGKOVAS/README.md

 - 👋 Hi, I’m @LAZAROSGKOVAS
-- 👀 I’m interested in foreign girls
+- 👀 I’m interested
-- 🌱 I’m currently learning about chatgtp
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on becoming challenger
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me Come to my house
+- 📫 How to reach me

 - ⚡ Fun fact: ...